This recipe for healthy oatmeal cookies was originally submitted by Rose from Woodbridge, Ontario Canada.

 Healthy Oatmeal Cookies

-- 1 cup of rolled oats (not the quick cooking kind)
+- 1 cup rolled oats, not the quick cooking kind

 - 1/3 cup vegetable oil

 - 1 egg, large

 - Add-ins: 1 cup of any of the following or a mix of the following: dried cranberries or other fruit, walnuts or any other nuts, trail mix, chocolate/butterscotch chips, etc. - or a 1 cup combination of any of the above for true "kitchen sink" style cookies.

 - Preheat oven to 350ºF.
 Use parchment paper to line a cookie sheet.